masitings/seedmaker/README.md

             throw new \Exception('Only run this from production');
         }

-        #iseed_start
+        #seedmaker_start

         // here all the calls for newly generated seeds will be stored.

-        #iseed_end
+        #seedmaker_end
     }

 }
 ```

-Alternatively you can run Iseed from the command line using Artisan, e.g. `php artisan iseed users`.
-For generation of multiple seed files comma separated list of table names should be send as an argument for command, e.g. `php artisan iseed users,posts,groups`.
+Alternatively you can run seedmaker from the command line using Artisan, e.g. `php artisan seedmaker users`.
+For generation of multiple seed files comma separated list of table names should be send as an argument for command, e.g. `php artisan seedmaker users,posts,groups`.

 In case you try to generate seed file that already exists command will ask you a question whether you want to overwrite it or not.
-If you wish to overwrite it by default use `--force` Artisan Command Option, e.g. `php artisan iseed users --force`.
+If you wish to overwrite it by default use `--force` Artisan Command Option, e.g. `php artisan seedmaker users --force`.

-If you wish to clear iSeed template you can use Artisan Command Option `--clean`, e.g. `php artisan iseed users --clean`.
+If you wish to clear seedmaker template you can use Artisan Command Option `--clean`, e.g. `php artisan seedmaker users --clean`.
 This will clean template from `app/database/seeds/DatabaseSeeder.php` before creating new seed class.

-You can specify db connection that will be used for creation of new seed files by using Artisan Command Option `--database=connection_name`, e.g. `php artisan iseed users --database=mysql2`.
+You can specify db connection that will be used for creation of new seed files by using Artisan Command Option `--database=connection_name`, e.g. `php artisan seedmaker users --database=mysql2`.

-To limit number of rows that will be exported from table use Artisan Command Option `--max=number_of_rows`, e.g. `php artisan iseed users --max=10`.
+To limit number of rows that will be exported from table use Artisan Command Option `--max=number_of_rows`, e.g. `php artisan seedmaker users --max=10`.
 If you use this option while exporting multiple tables specified limit will be applied to all of them.

 To (re)seed the database go to the Terminal and run Laravel's `db:seed command` (`php artisan db:seed`).

 Please note that some users encountered a problem with large DB table exports ([error when seeding from table with many records](https://github.com/Masitings/seedmaker/issues/4)).
 The issue was solved by splitting input data into smaller chunks of elements per insert statement.
-As you may need to change the chunk size value in some extreme cases where DB table has a large number of columns, the chunk size is configurable in iSeed's `config.php` file:
+As you may need to change the chunk size value in some extreme cases where DB table has a large number of columns, the chunk size is configurable in seedmaker's `config.php` file:

     'chunk_size' => 500 // Maximum number of rows per insert statement